 7.1.1 Applicant.
 The Applicant shall be the Owner of the Lot upon which Improvements are proposed, or a Contract Purchaser of such Lot.
 A Contract Purchaser shall not commence construction approved by the Certificate of Approval until after they have taken title to and possession of the Lot.

 7.1.2 Planning Meeting.
 To begin the DRB review process the Applicant shall contact the HOC to schedule the Planning Meeting among the Applicant, the design team, and the HOC.
 At the Planning Meeting, the HOC will learn about the Concept Plan for the Improvements and orient the Applicant’s team to the Design Regulations, review process, and submittal requirements.
 The Sketch/Final Plan Checklist will be provided at the Planning Meeting.
+Applicant shall have a Concept Plan prepared for the meeting.

+Within one (1) year from the Planning Meeting date, and at least forty (40) days prior to the scheduled DRB meeting, the Applicant shall submit a Sketch Plan to the HOC.
+If the Planning Meeting expires, the Applicant shall attend another Planning Meeting.
+The HOC may extend the validity of the Planning Meeting beyond one (1) year.

-7.1.3 Application Submittal.
-The Applicant shall submit the Application to HOC, who shall circulate materials to the DRB members.
+7.1.3 Sketch Plan Application Submittal.
+The Applicant shall submit the Sketch Plan Application to the HOC, who shall circulate materials to the DRB members.
 No materials, information, documents, or communications shall be directed to the DRB, either by the Applicant or any other party.

+The Sketch Plan shall address the project design and shall include the required submittal materials (see Sketch/Final Plan Checklist).
 Within a reasonable time of receiving an Application, generally within ten (10) days, the HOC shall conduct an Application completeness review.
 If the HOC determines the Application to be deficient, Applicant shall be notified of the deficiencies and the Applicant shall revise its Application accordingly.

-When the Application is deemed complete the HOC shall direct the Applicant to mail Pending Application Notices, and the Application shall be agendized for DRB review.
+When the Application is deemed complete the HOC shall direct the Applicant to mail Pending Application Notices to adjacent property owners, and the Application shall be agendized for DRB review.
+The HOC will provide the Applicant with noticing instructions and documents.

 The HOC shall conduct an Application compliance review and prepare recommendations for the DRB.
 The Applicant may be required to submit additional materials to bring the Application into compliance with the DRB Regulations and the Checklist requirements.